-The validity of the Series 2009A Bonds and certain other legal matters are subject to the approving opinions of Goodwin Procter LLP, Los Angeles, California and Ronald E. Lee, Attorney at Law, Davis, California, Co-Bond Counsel.
-Complete copies of the proposed forms of Co-Bond Counsel opinions are contained in Appendix G hereto, and will be made available to the initial purchasers of the Series 2009A Bonds at the time of the original delivery of the Series 2009A Bonds.
-Co-Bond Counsel undertake no responsibility for the accuracy, completeness or fairness of this Official Statement.
-Certain legal matters will be passed upon for the Corporation by its counsel, Miller Brown & Dannis, San Francisco, California, and for the City by the City Attorney and by Orrick, Herrington & Sutcliffe LLP, Disclosure Counsel.
+The validity of the Certificates and certain other legal matters are subject to the approving opinions of Hawkins Delafield & Wood LLP, San Francisco, California, and Leslie M. Lava, Esq., Sausalito, California, Co-Special Counsel.
+Complete copies of the proposed forms of Co-Special Counsel opinions are contained in APPENDIX G hereto, and will be made available to the Underwriters of the Certificates at the time of the original delivery of the Certificates.
+None of Co-Special Counsel, Disclosure Counsel or Underwriters' Counsel undertakes any responsibility for the accuracy, completeness or fairness of this Official Statement.
+Certain legal matters will be passed upon for the City by the City Attorney and by Orrick, Herrington & Sutcliffe LLP, Disclosure Counsel.
+Certain legal matters will be passed upon for the Underwriters by Ronald E. Lee, Esq., Davis, California.